September 2019 update:

 Chubby Girl and Wil

-Chubby Girl is a custom-designed and built 8 -foot sailboat by Wilbur Spaul in 2018/2019.
-The sail rig is an A-frame twin mast design that is raked aft.
-There is a very small main sail and twin jibs.
+The original Chubby Girl was a custom-designed and built 8 -foot sailboat by Wilbur Spaul in 2018/2019.
+The sail rig was an A-frame twin mast design that is raked aft.
+There was a very small main sail and twin jibs.
 She is tiny as far as an ocean boat is concerned.
-The interior height between the cabin sole (floor) and the overhead is about 31 inches, or about the height under a dining room table or office desk.
-I cannot sit up straight when the overhead hatch is closed.
+The interior height between the cabin sole (floor) and the overhead was about 31 inches, or about the height under a dining room table or office desk.
+I could not sit up straight when the overhead hatch was closed.
+The picture to the right was the original Chubby Girl.

 1. Boats are usually referred to in the feminine gender;